vmware-tanzu/velero/master/aws-config.md

-# Run Ark on AWS
+# Run Velero on AWS

-To set up Ark on AWS, you:
+To set up Velero on AWS, you:

 * Create your S3 bucket
-* Create an AWS IAM user for Ark
+* Create an AWS IAM user for Velero
 * Configure the server
 * Create a Secret for your credentials